 Practise stretching and progressive muscle relaxation

-We already know that stress is bad for our mental health – but it can also be problematic for the body.
+Stress isn’t only bad for our mental health, but our physical health too.
 Regular and continuous stress can lead to aches and pains, most commonly in the back, neck, and shoulders.

 Luckily, there are several easy stretches you can do from home to ease pain and tension in these areas – and many that you can do from your desk if you’re in the office.

-To learn more about progressive muscle relaxation, check out this article from the University of Michigan Health, or this early morning stretch class over on Rest Less Events.
+To learn more about progressive muscle relaxation, check out this article from the University of Michigan Health.
+Or why not sign up for an early morning stretch class on Rest Less Events?

 5. Declutter